How to Prepare | What to Expect On Arrival | What to Expect After | For More Information

 Capsule endoscopy allows for the examination of the small intestine, also called the small bowel.
 By using a vitamin-pill size video capsule containing a camera and light source, it enables your physician to examine the three portions of the small intestine: duodenum, jejunum and ileum.
 As the capsule travels naturally through your intestinal tract, images are sent to a data recorder that is worn around the waist.

-A capsule endoscopy is used to determine the cause of recurrent or persistent symptoms when other diagnostic procedures such as upper endoscopy and colonoscopy fail to provide a definitive reason for your symptoms.
-Your gastroenterologist may recommend a capsule endoscopy if you have:
+A small bowel capsule endoscopy procedure is used to determine the cause of recurrent or persistent symptoms when other diagnostic procedures such as upper endoscopy and colonoscopy fail to provide a definitive reason for your symptoms.
+Your gastroenterologist may recommend a capsule endoscopy procedure if you have:

 This procedure is generally contraindicated in patients who have a history or symptoms suggesting a bowel obstruction.
 It may be avoided or require special monitoring for those with a defibrillator.
 It is also not advised for women who are pregnant.